History of Oregon: Railroads and growth

-Both the Oregon Territory and the State of Oregon have had multiple laws and policies discriminating against racial minorities.
-An 1844 territorial statute outlawed slavery but also forced freed slaves to leave the territory under threat of lashing (later hard labor).
-Explaining the law, head of Oregon's legislative assembly Peter Burnett said this:

 The law was repealed the following year before it could take effect.
 Another law, passed in 1849, prohibited black immigration into the territory.
 The law was repealed in 1854.
 An exclusion clause was incorporated into the Oregon constitution in 1857, and stood multiple repeal attempts until finally being repealed by a narrow margin in 1916.
 A law adopted by the state in 1862 required all ethnic minorities to pay a $5 annual tax, and interracial marriage was prohibited by law between (approximately) 1861 and 1951.